Sometimes you may want a clean copy of your working tree without the

-.svn directories, e.g. to create a zipped
+.svn directory, e.g. to create a zipped

 tarball of your source, or to export to a web server.
 Instead of

-making a copy and then deleting all those
+making a copy and then deleting the

-directories manually, TortoiseSVN offers the command
+directory manually, TortoiseSVN offers the command

 Exporting from a URL and exporting from a working copy are treated